12 Black Friday Marketing Ideas That Cut Through the Noise

 Offer gift cards.

 All of this goes to show how important it is to have your gift cards ready to go — and on prominent display — before Black Friday hits.
-(If you act quick, there’s still time to order Square gift cards).
 Once you get your gift cards, read our tips on how to sell a ton of them this holiday season.

 Find your hook.